AlamSirji/alamsirji/README.md

 ### Hi there 👋

 # A Magnanimous Introvert here 🤍
-# who builds things to learn 💻, and learn things to build
+# I build things to learn 💻, and learn things to build